 7:15 PM Evening debrief of the day

 Tuition, Room, and Board

-$900, plus 7.5% value-added tax, not including travel arrangements.
+$1,200 not including travel arrangements.
 Many schools have professional development funds available; contact your principal or dean of faculty to find out more about funding options.
-If you need scholarship support, please contact us, and we may have support available through the Cape Eleuthera Foundation, and can explore options to find grant money from within your community.
+We also suggest exploring options to find grant money from within your community.

 All conference participants will live together in Island School single-sex dorms and eat buffet-style meals at The Island School’s dining hall.